Skip to main content

 Visa Policy

-Kazakhstan’s MFA visa-regime table lists 87 country and territory rows with visa-free ordinary-passport entries (parsed May 18, 2026); US, UK, and China ordinary passport holders get 30 days visa-free, India and Iran 14 days, and Russia and Uzbekistan 90 days [11].
+Kazakhstan’s MFA table dated 28 April 2026 lists passport-specific rules: US, UK, and China ordinary passport holders get up to 30 days visa-free, India and Iran up to 14 days, and Russia and Uzbekistan up to 90 days [11].

 • US ordinary passport holders: visa-free up to 30 days [11].